Bachelor of Arts in Psychology, 2011

 After two years of studying, Jolene boarded a plane bound for Clinton, IA, where she would walk across the stage and receive her diploma.
 “Graduation was a blast!
 I was able to meet several of my classmates.
 The ceremony was held outside, and it was a bit windy so we all worried about rain.
 God must think fondly of this University, though, because the rain held off until after the ceremony.”

 While commencement was held in April 2011, Jolene actually finished her degree requirements in February - one week before her seventieth birthday.
 She didn’t waste any time deciding that she wasn’t ready to be done with college.
 “Two weeks after I finished my degree requirements, I enrolled at University of the Rockies (Ashford’s sister school).”
-Jolene is currently pursuing her Master of Arts in Psychology, Mediation and Conflict Resolution Specialization.
+Jolene chose to pursue her Master of Arts in Psychology, Mediation and Conflict Resolution Specialization.
 “Had I started this journey 30 years ago, I would be planning on getting my doctorate degree, but I will probably be happy with my Master of Arts in Psychology.
 I’m definitely not ready for any rocking chair - I am progressing toward my own personal ‘self-actualization.’”